What is the Planarian Anatomy Ontology?

 - Planosphere

-- The ontology is used in, and is accessible though, the Molecular Fate Mapping Atlas, Molecular Staging Resource, and the PLANA Ontology Terms page.
+- The ontology is used in, and is accessible though these tools:

 - The OLS provides a nice interface for exploring ontology relationships by expanding and collapsing terms.
 Once a term of interest is located, "Graph View" provides an interactive tool for an alternate display of the term.